(You Gotta) Fight for Your Right (To Party!)

-"(You Gotta) Fight for Your Right (To Party!)" (shortened to "Fight for Your Right" on album releases) is a song by American hip hop group the Beastie Boys, released as the fourth single released from their debut album Licensed to Ill (1986).
-One of their best-known songs, it reached No. 7 on the Billboard Hot 100 in the week of March 7, 1987, and was later named one of The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.
+"(You Gotta) Fight for Your Right (To Party!)" (shortened to "Fight for Your Right" on album releases) is a song by American hip hop/rap rock group Beastie Boys, released as the fourth single from their debut album Licensed to Ill (1986).
+One of their best-known songs, it reached No. 7 on the Billboard Hot 100 in the week of March 7, 1987.
+Becoming Beastie Boys highest-charting single and only top-10 hit.
+It was later named one of The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.
 The song was also included on their compilation albums The Sounds of Science in 1999, Solid Gold Hits in 2005 and Beastie Boys Music in 2020.

 History

-The song, written by Adam Yauch and band friend Tom "Tommy Triphammer" Cushman (who appears in the video), was intended as an ironic parody of "party" and "attitude"-themed songs, such as "Smokin' in the Boys Room" and "I Wanna Rock".
-However, the irony was lost on most listeners.
+The song, written by Adam Yauch and band friend Tom "Tommy Triphammer" Cushman (who appears in the video), was initially written for their side band called Brooklyn; however, Yauch proposed to use the song for the Beastie Boys.
+The song was meant as an insignificant portrayal of "party" and "attitude"-themed songs, such as "Smokin' in the Boys Room" and "I Wanna Rock", but unintentionally became representative of their artistic style.
+Although the group initially embraced the booze-fueled party identity, their style changed when their social habits became more marijuana-centric after touring.
+Though they continued playing their early hits, including "Fight for Your Right to Party", on future tours, this change had the welcome effect of alienating a significant population of their audience who preferred the previous style.
 Mike D commented that, "The only thing that upsets me is that we might have reinforced certain values of some people in our audience when our own values were actually totally different.
 There were tons of guys singing along to 'Fight for Your Right' who were oblivious to the fact it was a total goof on them."
 Writing credits were given to Yauch, Ad-Rock and the Beastie Boys' producer, Rick Rubin.